To smell – or not to smell….

 And then there are the environmental odours that we cannot contain: heavy exhaust fumes, pervasive farm smells, ventilation outlets, fresh tarmac, newly mown grass, living above a fish and chip shop.

-With no olfactory sense to keep odours in check would there be lurking, lingering, heavy smells on me, and in my home?
+With no olfactory sense to keep odours in check I feared there would there be lurking, lingering, heavy smells on me, and in my home?
 Of cat food….. congealed cooking oil… blocked drains… damp…something burning… gas..

 How would I know?